Simon’s move gives him independence and helps him connect with his community

 “Steven usually tends to the vegetables, and I make sure to water them afterwards.”

-Their gardening has been critically acclaimed at the department’s My Home Awards.
+Their gardening has been recognised through the department’s My Home Awards.

 “We’ve won a few times!
 The most recent award was for the best garden courtyard."